-- This is simple & most common 457 plan used across the country.
+- This is a simple & most common 457 plan used across the country.

-- Employees of state government as well as local government can take advantage of such plan.
+- Employees of state government, as well as local government, can take advantage of such a plan.

-- Moreover, employees of non-profit organisation are also eligible for the plan.
+- Moreover, employees of the non-profit organization are also eligible for the plan.

 - The revised contribution limit is $ 19500 per employee per annum.
-This limit is applicable for the year 2020 with slight increase of $ 500 as compared to the year 2019.
-In exception cases, this limit is doubled i.e. $ 39000 per employee per annum.
-Such exception is called as double catch up provision of the government.
-So, doubling of limits is allowed for employees who are serving the last three years of their employment service.
+This limit is applicable for 2020, with a slight increase of $ 500 compared to 2019.
+In exceptional cases, this limit is doubled, i.e., $ 39000 per employee per annum.
+Such an exception is called a double catch-up of the provision of the government.
+So, a doubling of limits is allowed for employees serving the last three years of their employment service.

-- This is special plan allowed for government as well only selected non-government employees, who have been high compensated.
+- This particular plan allowed the government to select non-government employees who have been highly compensated.

-- It is easy to administer as compared to 457(b) & incurs lower cost of administration.
+- It is easy to administer compared to 457(b) & incurs a lower cost of administration.

 - Even employers can contribute to the plan.

-- Even in this plan, the employees can contribute up to 100% of their inflow through salary subject to maximum cap imposed by the government.
+- Even in this plan, the employees can contribute up to 100% of their inflow through salary, subject to the maximum cap imposed by the government.

-- Further, executive face the risk of substantial risk of forfeiture.
+- Further, executives face the risk of a substantial risk of forfeiture.

 457 Plan Limits

-- Thus, the bare text of IRS reads as 100% of salary contribution subject to maximum of the specified limit.
+- Thus, the plain text of IRS reads as 100% salary contribution subject to the maximum of the specified limit.

-- However, if the age of employee of state of local government is 50 or more, they are allowed for catch-up provisions.
-In such catch up provisions, the employees are allowed to contribution up to $ 6000 over & above the normal annual limit.
+- However, if the age of state or local government employees is 50 or more, they are allowed for catch-up provisions.
+In such catch-up provisions, the employees are permitted to contribute up to $ 6000 over & above the average annual limit.

-- In case an employee is serving the last 3 years of his employment, he is allowed to contribution double the annual limit of contribution.
+- If an employee serves the last three years of employment, he is allowed to contribute double the annual contribution limit.

 Advantages of 457 Plan